thk354777/Langchain_YoutubeURL/README.md

-# LangChain YouTube Transcript Question Answering
+# LangChain YouTube Transcript Question Answering (RAG Framework)

-This application demonstrates how to use LangChain to process YouTube video transcripts, store them in a FAISS vector database, and query them using an LLM (locally hosted model).
+This application demonstrates how to use LangChain in a Retrieval-Augmented Generation (RAG) framework to process YouTube video transcripts, store them in a FAISS vector database, and query them using a locally hosted LLM.
 The app is built with Streamlit for a simple user interface.

 ![alt text](langchain_llm_url.png "Code GPT Screenshot")